asesidaa/TaikoLocalServer/TaikoLocalServer/README.md

     //16 = Taiko no Tatsujin 20th anniversary Soshina collab (en),
     //17 = Taiko no Tatsujin 20th anniversary Soshina collab (zh-tw),
+    //18 = Taiko no Tatsujin 20th anniversary Soshina collab (ko)
+    //19 = Touhou collab 2021,
+    //20 = Hololive collab
+    //You can find the updated list for your game dump in the \Data\x64\movie folder, where the file names are the movie_ids.
-    //18 = Taiko no Tatsujin 20th anniversary Soshina collab (ko) "enable_days": 0 // Simply set to 999 for the movie to always be displayed }
+    "enable_days": 0 // Simply set to 999 for the movie to always be displayed }
 ]